Prepare for e-invoicing changes to stay compliant and efficient. - Avalara

 Senior Manager

-Eileen is a Senior Manager in the International Business Development team at Avalara focused on supporting partners and their customers navigate technology solutions to manage the growing complexities of their indirect tax and reporting requirements.
-With more than 20 years' experience in indirect tax, Eileen has supported businesses of all sizes find solutions to manage their tax requirements including foreign recovery, VAT audit, advisory, compliance, e-invoicing and reporting.
+Eileen is a Senior Manager in the International Business Development team at Avalara focused on supporting partners and their customers in navigating technology solutions to manage the growing complexities of their indirect tax and reporting requirements.
+With 20+ years of experience in indirect tax, Eileen has helped businesses of all sizes find solutions to manage their tax requirements including foreign recovery, VAT audit, advisory, compliance, e-invoicing and reporting.